Changissnz/selfinterest/README.md

 guarantee of anything past the point of its existence.
 Societal utility places expectations different for different cultures.
 It is noteworthy to mention three categories of intellect, the base utilizer of information: Greek, Egyptian, and Chinese.
-This next generalization of these three categories will disservice the nuances of the whole truth, but is a credible way of understanding the differences in utility of information.
+This next generalization of these three categories will disservice the nuances of the whole truth, but it is a credible way of understanding cultural differences in utility of information.
 Greek culture emphasizes the intellectual pursuit to value the as-is quality of information, and is arguably conducive towards the greatest spans of personal freedoms granted to every intellectual.
 The Egyptians view information as vital only so far as for application; this is seen in their relatively Philistine culture and technological constructs, characteristically, the